d11wtq/whittle/README.md

 ## The Basics

-Parsers using Whittle are *not* generated.
+Parsers using Whittle do not generate ruby code from a grammar file.
 This may strike users of other LALR(1) parsers as odd, but c'mon, we're using Ruby, right?

 I'll avoid discussing the algorithm until we get into the really advanced stuff, but you will need to understand a few fundamental ideas before we begin.

-  1. There are two types of rule that make up a complete parser: terminal, and nonterminal
+  1. There are two types of rule that make up a complete parser: *terminal*, and *nonterminal*
     - A terminal rule is quite simply a chunk of the input string, like '42', or 'function'
-    - A nonterminal rule is a rule that makes reference to other rules (terminal and nonterminal)
+    - A nonterminal rule is a rule that makes reference to other rules (noth terminal and nonterminal)
   2. The input to be parsed *always* conforms to just one rule at the topmost level.
-This is known as the "start rule".
+This is known as the "start rule" and describes the structure of the program as a whole.

 The easiest way to understand how the parser works is just to learn by example, so let's see an example.